Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads any audio mp3 file detected on a WDR3 concert player website, if the concert is available in the media library for a re-listening over a 30-day period after its broadcast.
+Downloads any audio mp3 file encountered on a WDR3 concert player website, if the concert is available in the media library for a re-listening over a 30-day period after its broadcast.
 This feature might be very useful, since no mp3 file download button is dispositional to the audience.